walkabillylab/activityCounts/README.md

 The default value for `hertz()` function is 30.
 The user should be aware of the data sampling frequency and pass the correct value to `hertz()`.
+If the data frequency is less than 30 Hz, first resample your data and increase the frequency to more than 30 Hz and then calculate the counts.

 ### Input data format.